Wavoora

-Wavoora is a village in the Lolab Valley in the Kupwara district of the Indian state of Jammu and Kashmir, 13 km from the district headquarters Kupwara.
+Wavoora or Wavoor is a village in the Lolab Valley in the Kupwara district of the Indian state of Jammu and Kashmir, 13 km from the district headquarters Kupwara.

 Demographics

 According to the 2011 census of India, Wavoora has 401 households.
 The literacy rate of Wavoora village was 68.15% compared to 67.16% of Jammu and Kashmir.
 In Wavoora, Male literacy stands at 77.13% while the female literacy rate was 59.03%.